-Room temperature and incubation time affect all reactions more or less.
-If it happens that some values are off scale ( $E^{450nm} > 3.0$ ) we suggest to remove the same volume of solution from every well (e.g. $100\mu$ l) and re-measure the plate.
+Room temperature and incubation time affect all the reactions more or less.
+If it happens that the highest (20ng/ml) standard value is off scale ( $E^{450nm} > 3.0$ ), we suggest to remove it altogether from your standard curve since most samples yield low values.
+Alternatively, remove the same volume of solution from every well (e.g. $100 \mu$ l) and immediately re-measure the plate.